Complex regional pain syndrome: Cause

-Complex regional pain syndrome is uncommon, and its cause is not clearly understood.
+Complex regional pain syndrome is uncommon, and its cause is unclear.
 CRPS typically develops after an injury, surgery, heart attack, or stroke.
-Investigators estimate that 2–5% of those with peripheral nerve injury, and 13-70% of those with hemiplegia (paralysis of one side of the body) will develop CRPS.
-In addition, some studies have indicated that cigarette smoking was strikingly present in patients and is statistically linked to RSD.
-This may be involved in its pathology by enhancing sympathetic activity, vasoconstriction, or by some other unknown neurotransmitter-related mechanism.
-This hypothesis was based on a retrospective analysis of 53 patients with RSD, which showed that 68% of patients and only 37% of controls were smokers.
+Investigators estimate that 2–5% of those with peripheral nerve injury, and 13–70% of those with hemiplegia (paralysis of one side of the body) will develop CRPS.
+In addition, some studies have indicated that tobacco smoking is more often present in CRPS patients.
+Smoking may be involved in its pathophysiology among tobacco users by enhancing sympathetic activity, vasoconstriction, or other unknown neurotransmitter-related mechanism.
+This hypothesis was based on a small 1993 retrospective analysis of 53 patients with RSD, which showed that 68% of patients were smokers, compared to only 37% of the control population.
 The results are preliminary and are limited by their retrospective nature.
-7% of people who have CRPS in one limb later develop it in another limb.
+A minority (7%) of individuals with CRPS in a single limb go on to develop it in another.